Sauravithp/SpringPractice/README.md

     ##### public void insertPerson(Person person)
     ##### { this.person=person;}

-When a class is injected on another we must wire them in configuration as well.
+When a bean is injected on another we must wire them in configuration as well.
 The wiring depends on how the dependency is injected.

 ### Example:while injecting beans using setter method: